 If the vehicle is not being used during freezing conditions the water should be drained.
-If the vehicle is being used in such conditions, refer to the "care of your motorhome" section for details of the automatic draining of the heater and use of the water tank heaters.
+If the vehicle is being used in such conditions, refer to section 9 for details of the automatic draining of the heater and use of the water tank heaters.